How to Optimise Your LinkedIn Profile in 20 Steps – Part 1

 Find out how to make the most of your endorsements on LinkedIn by following some of these tips from Neal Schaffer.

 Skill endorsements are one of the best ways to stand out on LinkedIn and give prospective employers an idea of your talents.
 By giving colleagues, or employers, a recommendation, they will be alerted to your endorsement and may consider providing one for you.

-Give yourself the best chance of gaining top recommendations that are relevant and from highly recognised people by reading this article by Mir Haynes.
-Mir gives tips on how to decide who to ask and how to ask them to give you a recommendation.
+Give yourself the best chance of gaining top recommendations that are relevant and from recognised and respected contacts.

 Read part 2 of: How to Optimise Your LinkedIn Profile in 20 Steps – Part 2